zachary82699/Spotify-Ad-Muter/README.md

     - Login to your account
     - Privacy settings
     - Uncheck 'Process Facebook data' & Uncheck 'Process my personal data for tailored ads'

+## Enable "Black All Cookies" Setting
+    - Click your username in the Spotify application
+    - Settings
+    - Click 'Show Advanced Settings'
+    - Check the 'Privacy' checkbox

 # CONTRIBUTE
 You can contribute to this project by adding any ad title that don't already exist.
 Please make an issue with the problematic title(s) and I will add it.
 Thanks!